Cutlery-Drawer/simh/doc/ks10_doc.rst

 Check out the |0readme_ethernet.txt|_ file from the top of the source directory.

 The |IMP| device can be configured in several ways.
-Ether it can connect directly to an ethernet port (via TAP), or it can be connected via a TUN interface.
+Ether it can connect directly to an Ethernet port (via TAP), or it can be connected via a TUN interface.
 If configured via TAP interface, the |IMP| will behave like any other Ethernet interface and if asked,